Bayesian non-parametric ordinal regression under a monotonicity constraint: Introduction

 The practical goal of the statistical literature briefly reviewed above has been in attempts to explain and to quantify the effects which variations in the covariate values have on the outcome of interest.
 Ordinal regression has been studied extensively also in the machine learning literature, albeit with a somewhat different focus, from the perspective of successful automated classification.
 Inference has then had a smaller or no role.
 A good survey is provided by \citet{gutierrez2015ordinal}.

 In the present paper, our interest is in non-parametric estimation under the monotonicity constraint \eqref{eq:mono}, in a form that would not impose additional parametric or distributional assumptions or make use of continuous latent variable formulations.
 Our goal is then to demonstrate that, by Bayesian `borrowing of strength' from neighbouring model structures, the constraint would in itself impose a sufficient degree of regularity for successful estimation of the regression functions.
+We note that in the absence of the PO assumption, relatively large sample sizes are required for non-parametric multivariable regression.

-The corresponding non-parametric constrained optimization problem of minimizing the sum of squared prediction errors, under monotonicity constraints, is known as isotonic regression \citep{barlow1972isotonic}. \citet{kotlowski2012nonparametric} considered an extension of this for the classification of an ordinal response variable under \eqref{eq:mono}.
+The corresponding non-parametric constrained optimization problem of minimizing the sum of squared prediction errors, under monotonicity constraints, is known as isotonic regression \citep[see][and the references therein]{barlow1972isotonic}. \citet{kotlowski2012nonparametric} considered an extension of this for the classification of an ordinal response variable under \eqref{eq:mono}.
 Their approach directly minimized a linear loss function of the difference between the actual and predicted categories. \citet{stout2015isotonic} proposed an algorithm for multivariable isotonic regression.
-However, we are not aware of non-parametric and monotonic ordinal regression approaches for inferential purposes.
+However, we are not aware of the existence of non-parametric and monotonic multivariable ordinal regression approaches that could be used for inferential purposes.
 To achieve this, we extend in this work the Bayesian monotonic regression approach of \citet{saarela2011method} for ordered multi-category responses.

-We note that there are other Bayesian monotonic regression methods that could potentially be extended to ordinal responses, such as the projection-based approach of \citet{lin2014bayesian} or the tree-based one of \citet{chipman2016high}.
+We note that there are other Bayesian monotonic regression formulations that could potentially be extended to ordinal responses, such as the projection-based approach of \citet{lin2014bayesian} or the tree-based one of \citet{chipman2016high}.
 We chose the approach of \citet{saarela2011method} for the extension since it can approximate arbitrary monotonic regression functions, it incorporates a useful covariate selection feature, handles both continuous and ordinal predictors, and can be naturally adapted to multiple ordered regression surfaces without additional structural assumptions.
 The formulation is based on a marked point process prior, and the estimation procedure is based on reversible jump Markov chain Monte Carlo \citep{green1995reversible}.